AksoEo/docs/api/restful.md

 	Example: `?search.val=John Smith&search.in=name,nickname` to find items with a name or nickname similar to “John Smith”.

+* `fields`: The fields to return, defaults are defined per resource or collection

+	Valid in: `GET`, operations

+	Must be a comma-separated list of field names.

 * `:[field]`: Returns only items matching a set of requirements

+	Valid in: `GET`, `DELETE`, operations

 	If this parameter is defined directly it is treated as `WHERE [field] = [value]` or `WHERE [field] in ([value])`.